guillaume-souede/immunogit/README.md

 ## Documentation and User Guide

-A detailed user guide is available in the `docs/` folder.
-The guide includes:
+A detailed user guide will be available in the `docs/` folder.
+The guide will include:
 - How to use the notebooks.
 - Step-by-step instructions for interacting with models and metadata.
 - Troubleshooting and common errors.